seonghyun97/seonghyun97/README.md

 # 😎 About me 😎
 Hi there!
 I was majored in Computer Engineering.👨🏻‍💻.
-I love all about Computer.
+I love all about Computer.💖
 Nowadays I'm studying machinelearning and deeplearning to develp amazing things!🦋

 I enjoy hiking, running and riding a bike 🚵🏻‍♂️